maziac/DeZog/design/reversedebugging.md

 2. "get-registers" is received: ... same as above

 ### Step (forward)
-1. "cpu-step" is received while in "reverse-debug-made".
+1. "cpu-step" is received while in "reverse-debug-mode".
 The rl_index is increased.
 ~~~
-	If rl_index > record_list then: leave "reverse-debug-made".
+	If rl_index > record_list then: leave "reverse-debug-mode".
 ~~~
 2. "get-registers" is received: ... same as above

 ### Continue (forward)
-1. "run" is received while in "reverse-debug-made".
+1. "run" is received while in "reverse-debug-mode".
 The rl_index is increased in a loop until (this is done very fast)
-	a) the list end is reached: leave "reverse-debug-made".
+	a) the list end is reached: leave "reverse-debug-mode".
 Run normal "run" (i.e. continue seemingless with normal run mode).
 	b) a breakpoint condition is met
 2. "get-registers" is received: ... same as above